harsh6388/multimodal-ctgan-vit-rare-disease-diagnosis/README.md

 - Tabular clinical features
 - Lung CT scan images
 *(Dataset not shared due to privacy concerns)*
+Due to privacy and size constraints, the dataset is not uploaded to GitHub.
+Researchers may contact the author for access or use publicly available lung cancer datasets.

 ## ⚙️ Installation
 ```bash